LucasJMO/E6Plus/classes/Monk.md

 **Evasion**(Ex): At 2nd level or higher, if a Monk makes a successful Reflex saving throw against an attack that normally deals half damage on a successful save, she instead takes no damage.
 Evasion can only be used if a Monk is wearing light armor or no armor.
 A helpless Monk does not gain the benefit of evasion.

 **Still Mind**(Ex): A Monk of 3rd level or higher gains a +2 bonus on saving throws against spells and effects from the school of enchantment.

-**Ki Ray**: A 2nd level Monk may make a ranged touch attack with a maximum range of 25 + 5 feet per Monk level, dealing 1d6/Monk level + Wisdom modifier.
-This ability may be used once per day per Monk level.

 **Ki Strike**: A 4th level Monk's unarmed attacks are treated as magic weapons for the purpose of dealing damage to creatures with damage reduction.